 The Spark Networks portfolio of consumer websites includes, among others, JDate®.com (www.jdate.com), Spark®.com (www.spark.com), BlackSingles.com® (www.blacksingles.com), and ChristianMingle®.com (www.christianmingle.com).

 For More Information

 + 1-323-658-3000 ext.
 4001

-4 In accordance with Financial Accounting Standard No. 131, the Company’s financial reporting includes detailed data on four separate operating segments.
-The Jewish Networks segment consists of the Company’s JDate.com, JDate.co.il and Cupid.co.il Web sites and their respective co-branded Web sites.
-The General Market Networks segment consists of the Company’s AmericanSingles.com Web site, its co-branded and private label Web sites, and Date.co.uk and Date.ca.
-The Affinity Networks segment consists of all of the Company’s Provo, Utah-based properties which primarily consist of sites targeted towards various religious, ethnic, geographic and special interest groups including BlackSingles.com and ChristianMingle.com.
-The Offline & Other Businesses segment consists of revenue generated from offline activities, HurryDate events and subscriptions and other Web sites and businesses.
+5 In accordance with Segment Reporting guidance, the Company’s financial reporting includes detailed data on four separate operating segments.
+The Jewish Networks segment consists of the Company’s JDate.com, JDate.co.il, JDate.fr, JDate.co.uk and Cupid.co.il Web sites and their respective co-branded Web sites.
+The General Market Networks segment consists of the Company’s Spark.com Web site (formerly known as AmericanSingles.com, Date.co.uk and Date.ca) and its co-branded and private label Web sites.
+The Other Affinity Networks segment consists of all of the Company’s Provo, Utah-based properties which primarily consist of sites targeted at various religious, ethnic, geographic and special interest groups including BlackSingles.com and ChristianMingle.com.
+The Offline & Other Businesses segment consists of net revenues generated from offline activities, HurryDate events and subscriptions and other Web sites and businesses.